geological-survey-of-queensland/qldgeofeatures-dataset/README.md

 This dataset considers each GeoFoI to be a specialised form of the [SOSA Ontology's Feature of Interest](https://www.w3.org/TR/vocab-ssn/#SOSAFeatureOfInterest), which allows them to be associated with property obsesrvations.

-Each GeoFoI is also considered a specialised form of the [GeoSPARQL ontology](https://en.wikipedia.org/wiki/OGC_GeoSPARQL)'s `Feature` class meaning they can be associated with one or more `Geometry` objects too.
+Each GeoFoI is also considered a specialised form of the [GeoSPARQL ontology](https://en.wikipedia.org/wiki/OGC_GeoSPARQL)'s `Feature` class meaning they can also be associated with one or more `Geometry` objects.

-The dataset as a whole is modelled as being a [LocI Dataset](http://linked.data.gov.au/def/loci#Dataset) which is a specialised form of both a [DCAT2 Dataset](https://www.w3.org/TR/vocab-dcat-2/#Class:Dataset) and a [VoID Dataset](http://rdfs.org/ns/void#Dataset).
+The dataset as a whole is modelled as a [LocI Dataset](http://linked.data.gov.au/def/loci#Dataset) which is a specialised form of both a [DCAT2 Dataset](https://www.w3.org/TR/vocab-dcat-2/#Class:Dataset) and a [VoID Dataset](http://rdfs.org/ns/void#Dataset).
 This means that the dataset is 1. compatible with the [Location Index (LocI)](https://locationindex.org) Project's notion of a dataset; 2. has standard catalogue metadata (due to DCAT); and 3. has some RDF/graph properties of it described (due to VoID).
 This dataset can be used with other LocI datasets.

 ## Persistent Identifier